Ensono/amido.github.io/docs/getting_started/create-stacks-workspace/plugin-information.md

 next.js           [a monorepo with a single Next.js application]
 ```

 Each preset will install, configure and run any recommended plugins for that specific preset.
-For example the next.js preset will run the [NX NextJS](https://nx.dev/packages/next) plugin application generator as well as the [Ensonso stacks NextJS](/docs/getting_started/next/ensono-stacks-next) init plugin generator.
+For example the next.js preset will run the [NX NextJS](https://nx.dev/packages/next) plugin application generator as well as the [Ensonso Stacks NextJS](/docs/getting_started/next/ensono-stacks-next) init plugin generator.

-We do not support react and currently only support nextjs, therefore if you want to create a nextjs workspace with a client side rendered application, you must use Nx and not stacks.
+We do not support react and currently only support nextjs, therefore if you want to create a nextjs workspace with a client side rendered application, you must use Nx and not Ensono Stacks.

 **You will then be asked which test runner to include for e2e testing:**